 - Regulatory and governance reform to streamline processes and decision-making and deliver outcomes more efficiently and consistently.

 Engaging with the Council

-There are opportunities to engage with both the Energy Council and its Senior Committee of Officials.
+There are opportunities to engage with both the Council and its Senior Committee of Officials.
 Stakeholders, including industry and community representatives, are invited to Council meetings and their advice is sought throughout the development of responses to key issues through roundtables and submissions.